 To simplify the catalog building process and customer browsing of a catalog, products are often classified into categories where similar products that share common attributes are in one broad category.
-An example would be footwear, where each product in this category shares some common attributes like size, material, color, gender (male, female, or children), and then can have more specialized sub-categories like sports footwear.
-Another example would be an appliances category where all have
+An example would be footwear, where each product in this category shares some common attributes like size, material, color, gender (male, female, or kids), and then can have more specialized sub-categories like sports footwear.
+Another example would be an appliances category where all products share common attributes as an operating voltage, color, energy consumption, dimensions (height, width and length), and further have some special sub-categories like refrigerators.